The Auckland University of Technology is offering the Faculty of Culture and Society scholarship. The grant is available for international students.

 AUT creates graduates who are world-ready, not just career ready.
 Curiosity, creativity, connection, and collaboration are the new global currency.
 That’s why they’re at the core of our teaching philosophy to ensure our students thrive in this world of rapid technological change.

 - Applications Deadline: November 15, 2019

 - Course Level: award is available for the postgraduate program.

 - Study Subject: School of Education, School of Language and Culture, School of Hospitality Tourism and Gastronomy, School of Social Science and Public Policy.

 - The scholarship consists of tuition fees and student services levies of up to a maximum of $9,250 for 120pts at Level 8 or above in the approved program of study completed within a twelve-month period.

 - Stipend scholarships may be awarded to top applicants.
 In cases where full fees plus a stipend is awarded the stipend will be valued at $5,000 during the twelve-month period.

 - Scholarship can be taken in New Zealand

 Eligibility for the Scholarship:

-- Eligible Countries: Scholarship is available for international students.
+- Eligible Countries: award is available for international students.